 A very young Zoe's musical journey started by being brought up at a convent boarding school singing sacred music in church several times a week.
 A natural singer, Zoe was chosen as a regular soloist, and also often conducted the schola.
 Zoe broadened her musical intake by defying school rules and listening to John Peel under the bed-cloths late at night on a tiny transistor radio (and loving bands like the Stranglers).
 Zoe was introduced to Billie Holiday by her uncle Colin in her early teens, this was inadvertently the crucial stepping stone to Zoe's natural home of singing the blues.
-By the time Zoe left school she had achieved grade 8 piano, clarinet, music theory and of course singing.
+By the time Zoe left school she had achieved grade 8 piano, clarinet, music theory and singing (not to mention hours knocking around on an acoustic guitar when ever possible and dabbling in early song writing).
 From here on the journey started ......

 Pete was fortunate to gain wider experience and exposure in the 1990s by touring with a couple of high-profile rock bands.
 The first of these was an Indie-ish melodic rock band (with a distinct folk-music influence) called The Wonder Stuff.
 Pete toured UK, Europe and North America with them (on and off)from 1991 to their initial disintegration in 1994.

 Paul has played with Nina Simone (19 years), Van Morrison, Jan Hammer, The Art Of Noise, Paul McCartney, Rod Stewart, Pet Shop Boys!
 How about Dianne Reeves, Patti Austin & Liz Wright and many many more